 Planning’s goal is to carry out this work in a manner that is environmentally sustainable and sensitive to our immediate neighbors and the wider Lowell community.

-- Campus Planning: Provides a university-wide, long-term planning context for decisions about campus growth and evolution.
+Provides a university-wide, long-term planning context for decisions about campus growth and evolution.
 Focuses on the character, aesthetics and function of each UMass Lowell campus – North, South and East – and how all university activities and locations can best function as a unified whole.
 See the university's Strategic Development Plan for 2016-2021 and the list of current planning initiatives.

-- Space Planning: Focuses on identifying space needs, conducting feasibility studies, and providing programming and design oversight to support appropriately-sized and up-to-date facilities.
-Supports the Space Committee in their efforts to accommodate evolving campus facility needs.
+Focuses on identifying space needs, conducting feasibility studies, and providing programming and design oversight to support appropriately-sized and up-to-date facilities.
+Supports the Space Committee in their efforts to accommodate evolving campus facilities needs.

-- Capital Project Planning: Collaborates with and supports the Finance Office in developing the university’s capital plans.
-Represents the university’s interests during the study and schematic design stages of capital projects with a focus on defining programmatic requirements and guiding the early stages of the design process to achieve project objectives as efficiently and effectively as possible.
+Collaborates with and supports the Finance Office in developing the university’s capital plans.
+Capital Project Planning involves representing the university’s interests during the study and schematic design stages of capital projects with a focus on defining programmatic requirements and guiding the early stages of the design process to achieve project objectives as efficiently and effectively as possible.

-- Facilities Information Systems: The Facilities Information Systems (FIS) team creates, collects and maintains data about UMass Lowell’s physical environment.
+The Facilities Information Systems (FIS) team creates, collects and maintains data about UMass Lowell’s physical environment.
 Much of this information is available for campus users to explore using the Campus Viewer.

-- Transportation Planning: Looks at travel to and among the campuses with the goals of improving mobility, safety and service, and increasing sustainability.
-Comprehensive transportation planning is an important contributor to the quality of campus life and the achievement of the University’s sustainability goals.
-The university has prepared a comprehensive transportation plan (pdf), in close cooperation with the City of Lowell, which will result in a strategy for continued transportation improvement and transportation planning.
+Looks at travel to and among the campuses with the goals of improving mobility, safety and service, and increasing sustainability.
+Comprehensive transportation planning is an important contributor to the quality of campus life and the achievement of the university’s sustainability goals.
+The university is currently updating its Transportation Master Plan.

-- Real Estate Services: Evaluation of real estate opportunities to support growth needs of the University and local and regional economic development goals.
+Evaluation of real estate offers and opportunities to support growth needs of the university and local and regional economic development goals.
 Planning addresses the growth needs of UMass Lowell and support the university’s goal of creating a more unified campus.
 The university also seeks to leverage acquisitions to support regional economic and community development.